Architect designs tornado shelters for schools

 Tornado safe rooms have been built at 58 schools or community sites across the state since 2004, according to the state emergency management agency.
 An additional 86 are being planned, including one in the city of Charlack in north St. Louis County.

 In Illinois, “Interest in the grant program is continuing,” said Patti Thompson, spokeswoman for the Illinois Emergency Management Agency.
 “We expect there may be more in the future.”
 She wasn’t immediately able to provide a list of safe room locations.

 No such safe rooms have been built in the St. Louis area — at least none using federal hazard mitigation money, according to the information from the Missouri emergency management agency.

 Nearly all of the tornado safe rooms are being built in rural areas, mostly in the southern part of the state.

-Big Shelter on College Campus
+Big Shelter On College Campus

-Crowder College in Neosho, Mo., has one of the largest tornado shelters in the state, masquerading as an academic building.
+Crowder College in Neosho, Missouri, has one of the largest tornado shelters in the state, masquerading as an academic building.
 Davidson Hall is a two-story structure housing the biology, chemistry and health and sciences programs.
 It has classrooms, hallways and lounges.
 “Every part of it is functional on a daily basis,” said Amy Rand, associate vice president for academic affairs.
 “There is not any space that is only used during a storm.”

 The $4 million structure opened in 2011 and can hold up to 3,000 people.
 And the school is working on a plan to build a similar shelter at its Webb City campus.
-In January, a $2.5 million safe room opened in Jasper, Mo., on the campus that holds students in preschool through 12th grade.
+In January, a $2.5 million safe room opened in Jasper, Missouri, on the campus that holds students in preschool through 12th grade.